burnflare/libclang-experiments/readme.md

 Further googling revealed that libclang was exactly what I was looking for.
 The LLVM project trivially describes [libclang](http://clang.llvm.org/doxygen/group__CINDEX.html) as "a stable high level C interface to clang".
 If you don't already know, Clang is modern compiler for C, C++ and Objective-C that uses LLVM as it's backend.
 Clang was originally sarted by Apple as a modern replacement to the 25 year old, very-much-hacked, recursively named, GNU Compiler Collection(GCC).
 The Clang project is also now stable enough to be the primary compiler for all iOS/Mac apps for the past few years.
 And libclang seemed like a way to 'talk' to Clang.
 Perfect, exactly what I wanted.

 Unfortunately, libclang isn't very easy to use.
 Its website is just a simple doxygen page with no usage or sample code.
-Unable to find sample code anywhere on the internet, it was painful, frustrating process and I made a lot of mistakes all over the place.
+Unable to find sample code anywhere on the internet, it was a painful, frustrating process and I made a lot of mistakes all over the place.
 This post aims to save you time and a bunch of mistakes I made while trying to tame down libclang.

 Alright, let's begin the tutorial!